Eaglemont

 Eaglemont has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects that may affect this region.
-Notable initiatives include the Austin Hospital Emergency Department Expansion, The Austin Heidelberg project, implementation of the Heidelberg Structure Plan, and development of the Bell Street Mall Neighbourhood Activity Centre Masterplan.
-Projects likely to have the most relevance are listed below.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects likely impacting the area.
+Key projects include Austin Hospital Emergency Department Expansion, The Austin Heidelberg, Heidelberg Structure Plan Implementation, and Bell Street Mall Neighbourhood Activity Centre Masterplan.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.